statichunt/statichunt/content/themes/astro-astrofront.md

 author: Themefisher
 author_link: https://themefisher.com/
 date: 2024-11-24T00:00:00.000Z
+description: >-
-description: A free, ready-to-use Astro template built with Tailwind CSS and TypeScript.
+  A free, ready-to-use Astro template built with Tailwind CSS and TypeScript.
   Optimized for Shopify, it leverages the Shopify Storefront API through GraphQL.
 This template provides all the essential tools to quickly start your Astro project.
 ssg:
   - Astro
 css:
   - Tailwind
+ui: []
 cms:
   - Markdown
 category: